Technus/TME1/README.md

-Abstractions - Where Interfaces and Enums are defined Tests - Where tests are defined (Could be split to different assemblies, but that was not real requirement) Core - Where Entity Framework Core based Database Access Persistence is implemented API - Where the ASP.NET Core REST API is implemented APP - Where the REST API headless client is implemented UI - Where the WPF Graphical interface is implemented
+Abstractions - Where Interfaces and Enums are defined Tests - Where tests are defined (Could be split to different assemblies, but that was not real requirement) ServerCore - Where Entity Framework Core based Database Access Persistence is implemented ServerAPI - Where the ASP.NET Core REST API is implemented ClientCore - Where the REST API headless client is implemented ClientApp - Where the WPF Graphical interface is implemented